lukelemonade/profile/README.md

 > Communication - new simplified and transparent team communication strategy <br>

-> Product - new customer focused and coherant backlog for each team  <br>
+> Product - new customer focused and coherent backlog for each team  <br>

 > Org - proposed product line and team re-structure <br>